5 Ways to Use Your Restaurant Capital

 One smart investment that can cut costs and also give you a rich set of data is purchasing an inventory management technology.
 With inventory management, you can reverse engineer any item on your menu and know exactly how much an ingredient costs on a granular level.
 For example, if you know one slice of cheese is 1 cent, how much money could you save over time if you made sure the cooks only put on two slices of cheese rather than three on a cheeseburger over a month or a year?

-Another great technology advancement that has found its way into restaurants is mobile tech.
+Another great technological advancement that has found its way into restaurants is mobile tech.
 Using your capital to purchase a handheld point of sale system like Toast Go can increase revenue with quicker turn times, while also improving the customer experience through easy order taking and payment.

-- Update your payroll system
+Update your payroll system

-- Purchase a bluetooth temperature monitor
+Purchase a Bluetooth temperature monitor